brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.fundamental]{.sref} Fundamental types {-}

-Add a new paragraph before the last paragraph of [basic.fundamental]{.sref} as follows:
+Add new paragraphs before the last paragraph of [basic.fundamental]{.sref} as follows:

 ::: std
 ::: addu